Sports Betting Terms Explained

 *Insider Tip: If using a local or street bookie, which we are not recommending.
 It pays to take take precautions and always have the ability pay.
 There are no Government regulations on these individuals.
 Which means there is nothing protecting you or your investment!

 Buying Points: In some cases a Bookie or Sportsbook will allow you to alter the set line and adjust the odds.
 As an example, a bettor might decide he wants to have his team as a 7-point favorite/underdog instead of the set line of 7.5.
 He/she could the buy a half a point, and the odds of his bet will be changed to 7 in either direction.
-(This option usually changes the odds slightly, meaning you will pay more on a loser.)
+(This option allows you to change the point spread, however you will have to pay a higher vig.)

 Chalk: This refers to the favorite in any game or outcome.
-More commonly, it refers to individuals that place their money only on the favorites might be considered the “Chalk Bettors”.
+It may also refer to individuals that only bet on favorites in a game/event.
+Those individuals are commonly called “Chalk Bettors”.

 Circle Game: This is usually refereed to when a betting limit is imposed.
 Often it indicates an injury, late scratch in the starting lineup, or poor weather conditions.
 Be aware that not all books advertise these changes, Do Your Homework!